slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'The interesting jobs are the ones that you make up.' -- Chris Young*

+> *'Is it better to be good at many things or great at one thing?
+To be an entrepreneur you need to know a little about a lot of things.
+To be employed, you'll do better as a specialist.
+If you pick the right specialization.'*

 > *'I work for money, if you want loyalty hire a dog.'*

 > *'The boss wants the most sophisticated talent he can get, and he doesn't want to pay anything for it.
 Every penny he pays, and every second of your life he doesn't get for it, is a failure in his eyes.'*